Pinna

 Classic Italian in a Mayfair That Mostly Wants Something Else

 Mayfair's restaurant grid has spent the past decade tilting toward omakase counters, high-concept tasting menus, and the kind of rooms that photograph well for reasons unrelated to food.
-Against that backdrop, a classically framed Italian — seafood, pasta, prime cuts, tiramisu — reads almost as a provocation.
-Pinna, which opened at 43 Curzon Street and earned a Michelin Plate in 2025 alongside a White Star from Star Wine List, is the kind of address that treats restraint as a position rather than a limitation.
+Against that backdrop, a classically framed Italian, seafood, pasta, prime cuts, tiramisu, reads almost as a provocation.
+Pinna, at 43 Curzon Street in London, earned a Michelin Plate in 2025 alongside a White Star from Star Wine List, is the kind of address that treats restraint as a position rather than a limitation.
 The cooking is structured around Italian tradition, and the room around genuine hospitality.
 In a neighbourhood where both of those things are easier to promise than to deliver, that combination carries real weight.

 What the Kitchen Is Actually Doing